Petruchio: Petruchio acts as the shrew

 Petruchio marries Katharine to gain wealth.
 However, he is not content with her shrewish behaviour and he goes through great measures to assert his dominance over her and tame her.
 He believes that the only way to get through to Katharine is by giving her a taste of her own medicine.
 Petruchio takes on the role of a shrew to prove to his wife that this kind of behaviour is unpleasant.
 He makes a scene as he shows up late to his own wedding, and dressed inappropriately for the occasion.
 He decides that he will be the one to determine when Katharine will eat or sleep, believing that depriving her of her needs makes her more submissive to him.
 Toward this end, he also toys with her mind.
-On their journey back to Padua, Petruccio refuses to continue until Katharine agrees with him that the midday sun is the moon.
+On their journey back to Padua, Petruchio refuses to continue until Katharine agrees with him that the midday sun is the moon.